mahilab/Syntacts/building.md

 `syntacts-c.dll`, the Syntacts library exported to a C dynamic library (basis for language bindings) `syntacts-gui.exe`, the Syntacts GUI application|

-When the build completes, the binaries ande Syntacts C++ headers will be installed to your system for use.
+When the build completes, the binaries and Syntacts C++ headers will be installed to your system for use.
 Note that if you don't intend to use the C++ API, you can skip this build process by downloading the latest compiled [Release](https://github.com/mahilab/Syntacts/releases).

 ## Requirements

 - [git](https://git-scm.com/)
 - [CMake](https://cmake.org/)

->- Makre sure **git** and **CMake** are added to your system PATH
+> Make sure **git** and **CMake** are added to your system PATH

 ## Building on Windows

 1. The recommended C++ compiler on Windows is **Microsoft Visual C++ (MSVC)**.
-You can aquire the compiler by installing the [Visual Studio](https://visualstudio.microsoft.com/) IDE or the [standalone MSVC build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+You can acquire the compiler by installing the [Visual Studio](https://visualstudio.microsoft.com/) IDE or the [standalone MSVC build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 2. Open PowerShell **as an administrator** in a directory of your choice and run the following commands:
 ```shell
 git clone --recurse-submodules https://github.com/mahilab/Syntacts